YetaWF/YetaWF-Solution2/README.md

 YetaWF (pronounced "Yet Another Web Framework") is an open source product, developed by [Mike van der Meulen](https://mikevdm.com) ([Softel vdm, Inc.](https://softelvdm.com)).
-It was used to develop and host the company's [own site](https://softelvdm.com), its new legal service [Formulaws.com](https://formulaws.com), the [Self-Hosted Docker Registry](https://registryui.com), the [ubackup.io](https://ubackup.io) service (scheduled, automated SQL, MySQL and PostgreSQL backups), the [www.StatusPie.com](https://www.statuspie.com) Website Uptime Monitoring service, the [www.LegacyFax.com](https://www.LegacyFax.com) fax service, the [LinksWithPics service](https://linkswithpics.com) and various other sites.
+It was used to develop and host the company's [own site](https://softelvdm.com), its new legal service [Formulaws.com](https://formulaws.com), the [Self-Hosted Docker Registry](https://registryui.com), the [ubackup.io](https://ubackup.io) service (scheduled, automated SQL, MySQL and PostgreSQL backups), the [www.StatusPie.com](https://www.statuspie.com) Website Uptime Monitoring service, the [LinksWithPics service](https://linkswithpics.com) and various other sites.

 It builds on .NET 5.0, MVC to create a web framework for developers.